Mental Health and Addictions Services

 Supporting your Child or Youth through COVID-19: A Parent and Caregiver’s Guide

 COVID-19 for Kids - How Can I Help: A Children's Workbook

 Alcohol and Cannabis Use During COVID-19

 Need Help Now?

-Mental Health Call-in Clinics are also offered in Kings, Queens and Prince Counties to offer immediate support to help with anxiety, depression and other complex and high risk issues.
+Mental Health Walk-in Clinics also offer immediate support to help with anxiety, depression and other complex and high risk issues.

 How do I access mental health or addictions services?

 Mental Health and Addictions Services are available in communities across the province.

 You may refer yourself to some services by calling a community mental health or addictions office in your area (please note that some services may require a referral from a health care provider).
 Our intake clinicians will ask you questions to help determine the services you need.
 This intake call may take 15 to 20 minutes and you will be asked for your PEI Health Card number.

 You may also request a referral to our services from your primary care provider, other health care professionals or community agency familiar with your concerns.